-Flora of Timor-Leste.
+Flora of Timor-Leste

 The natural vegetation is tropical dry broadleaf with an undergrowth of shrubs and grasses supporting a rich wildlife.
 Many trees are deciduous or partly deciduous, dropping their leaves during the dry season.
 There are also evergreen and thorn trees in the woodland mix.
 Typical trees of the lowland slopes include a tropical chestnut, Sterculia foetida, Callophyllum teysmanii and candlenut (Aleurites moluccana).
 The dominant native species available are Eucalyptus alba, Eucalyptus urophylla, Pterocarpus indicus and Santalum album.
 The most valuable among the native species are Pterocarpus indicus and Santalum album.
 A survey conducted by BirdLife International showed that there were more than 251 native tree species and that Santalum album is critically endangered.
 Timor-Leste's main monsoon forest species include Aegle marmelos, Cassia fistula, Eucalyptus alba, Tamarindus indica and Melia azedarach.
 The main tree species in Timor-Leste are Eucalyptus alba and Casuarina spp.
 (Table 8).
 The list of floral species may be found in Timor-Leste's CHM website.
+Recent botanical surveys have recorded more than 1,000 plant species, and based upon a comparison with many other Malesian islands, it is predicted that around 2,500 species might occur on Timor Island (Cowie, 2006).